zakjan/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 ##### update(opts)

 `opts` object is same as `opts` argument of constructor.
-Once object is constructed, plygons can be updated.
+Once object is constructed, polygons can be updated.

 ##### run(opts)

-* `opts.positionBuffer` (Buffer) : `Buffer` object containing position data of input points.
+* `opts.positionBuffer` (Buffer) : `Buffer` object containing position data of input points, must contain X and Y values.
 * `opts.count` (Integer) : Count of number of points to be processed.
 * `opts.resultBuffer` (Buffer): `Buffer` object where results will be stored.
 It should hold at least 3 elements (vec3) for each input point.
 Once this method is completed this buffer will contain a vec3 [`flag`, `id`, `index`].
 Each element (vec3) of this buffer contains the result of corresponding point (vec2) from the `positionBuffer`.
  - `flag` : 0 if the point is outside the polygon, 1 if inside any polygon.